bilias/rqwatch/README.md

 # Rqwatch

-Rqwatch is quarantine monitoring/watch system for [Rspamd](https://rspamd.com), written in PHP.

-A web framework is provided to monitor all incoming mails passing through your mail gateway either as admin or as the recipient user.
+Rqwatch is quarantine monitoring and watch system for [Rspamd](https://rspamd.com), written in PHP.
+It provides a web framework to monitor all incoming emails passing through your mail gateway, accessible both by administrators and recipient users.

-An API exists to insert data from Rspamd.
-The API is being used by a plugin of rspamd ([Metadata exporter](https://docs.rspamd.com/modules/metadata_exporter)) in order to export raw e-mail and headers (both mail and rspamd headers) and store that metadata in a database.
+An API is available to insert data from Rspamd.
+This API is used by the Rspamd ([Metadata Exporter plugin](https://docs.rspamd.com/modules/metadata_exporter)) to export raw emails and headers (both mail and Rspamd headers) and store that metadata in a database.

-Depending on the action taken by Rspamd and the configuration, raw e-mails can be saved in local quarantine storage to be examined and released by administrators or recipient users, if desired.
+Depending on the action taken by Rspamd and the configuration, raw emails can be saved in local quarantine storage to be examined and released by administrators or recipient users, if desired.

 Apart from quarantine monitoring, this system can also be used as a map management/provider for Rspamd, independently of the other functionalities.